 Spawn: A node-based IDE on an infinite canvas

-View sourceEvery creative tool gives you a canvas.
+Most creative tools give you a canvas.
 Code editors give you tabs.
-Spawn puts your entire workspace on an infinite canvas.
+Spawn puts your entire IDE on an infinite canvas.
 Terminals, editors, file browsers, live previews, all draggable, resizable, and connected as nodes.
 Open a project.
 Edit code.
 Launch a live preview.
 Spin up as many terminals as you want.
 Everything visible at once, nothing hidden behind a tab bar.

 How I built it